 She speaks, trains and consults in the areas of faith and culture, vocation, Millennials, social justice and church leadership.

-Roxanne is available for training, speaking or consulting on any of these topics.
+Roxanne is available for training, speaking or consulting on any of these topics or see a list of potential topics on Barna’s speaking page.

 The cavalier attitude of most teens and young adults toward porn, coupled with accessibility through technology, is pushing pornography into a new era that is more social, interactive, dynamic and personal.
 Barna Editor in Chief, Roxanne Stone, reports on Porn 2.0 and the sexting crisis.